top of page

 The opening teaser

-Or if you are about to study vocabulary for units of foods, also called particles, that each food comes in, you might ask students to brainstorm the names of particles: a dozen eggs, a can of beans, a quart of milk, a piece of cake, a bag of flour
+Or if you are about to study vocabulary for particles of foods, that is units, that each food comes in, you might ask students to brainstorm the names of particles: a dozen eggs, a can of beans, a quart of milk, a piece of cake, a bag of flour

 First encounter with the lesson topic

 Firstly, the more encounters the students have with the words and wording of the lesson the more it will become familiar to them, kind of like building in temporary prior knowledge.
-To build on as you move through the lesson, another benefit is that the students will feel like you trust them rather than hiding something from them as though they are mischief makers.
+You can build on it as you move through the lesson.
+Another benefit is that the students will feel like you trust them rather than hiding something from them as though they are mischief makers.
 Trust begets trustworthiness.
 Thirdly, when they see and hear you using the wording from the lesson agenda and encouraging them to do so as well, they have a better chance at taking ownership of it.
 Knowledge is power, and power leads to ownership of application.

 The instruction

-At this point you present the material that you wish your students to master using whatever format or style you believe is good.
+At this point you present the material that you wish your students to master using whatever format or style you believe is best.

 Cognitive processing time during instruction